Jamacusthe3rd/2506375-2505069-1805-final-project/README.md

 UNREALISED ASPECTS OF PROJECT
 ---------------------------------------------------------------------------------------------------------
 I speak about, in the setbacks section, what we had to cut out of the game during our coding process.
-However thare are also many aspects we had in our early plan that we would have liked to include, along with a few others thought of while making the game.
+However there are also many aspects we had in our early plan that we would have liked to include, along with a few others, thought of while making the game.

+Attacking the enemies.
+This is something that needs to be added to make the game function as intended.

+display of enemies' health. will help the player to know how strong the opponent is.

 Sound effects/music.
 Sound really helps for player engagement.
-It can help to make a game fun, through a ding noise when the player does something successfully, like kill an enemy or find an object.
+It can also help to make a game fun, through things like a ding noise when the player does something successfully, like kill an enemy or find an object.

-Discuss here any aspects of the project you would have included if you had more time.
-Think about technical issues you had and how you might go about trying to fix them (or how you'd start the research process) if time and scope allowed.
-What other mechanics or ideas would you have implemented with more time?
-How would you have gone about implementing these?

-You may include more titles and text if you desire beyond the above titles if you want.
-Put them here at the bottom.
-You may, for instance, want to include a narrative section if story is particularly important to your project.
+Magic attacks.
+These spells would use up bars of mana, displayed in the HUD with the healthbar.
+Would allow player to learn new spells as quest rewards.
+Some spells could be fireball, call lightning, and protection.

+Heart crystals.
+Inspired by Terraria (2011), these items would permanently increase the player's max health.
+These would be placed in a few secret areas, (such as the hidden room behind the far right house) and could also act as a quest reward.

+Coin and shop system.
+Player collects coins from dead enemies, which can buy items and stronger weapons/armour.

 ---------------------------------------------------------------------------------------------------------
 SETBACKS AND HOW THEY WERE OVERCOME